-- The election publicity rules are formed from the standard Imperial College Union publicity rules plus additional rules imposed by the Returning Officer. - All campaign material must be in English only or have an English translation of anything said in a foreign language, the translation being equal or greater in prominence. - All campaign material must include the pre-designed The Summer Elections banner available at imperialcollegeunion.org/elections/materials.
-Other use of the Union or College logo on campaign material is prohibited. - Spamming is forbidden.
+- The election publicity rules are formed from the standard Imperial College Union publicity rules plus additional rules imposed by the Returning Officer. - All campaign material must be in English only or have an English translation of anything said in a foreign language, the translation being equal or greater in prominence.

+All campaign material must include the pre-designed Summer Elections banners available at imperialcollegeunion.org/ elections.
+Other use of the Union or College logo on campaign material is prohibited.

+- Spamming is forbidden.
 No use of email lists (either College or Union) or any mass emailing of any form is allowed.
-If a candidate, or a member of their campaign team, sends an email and the receiver does not know the sender then lodges a complaint, the candidate may be penalised and/or disqualified. - All campaign material must not contain offensive language, contain implied offensive language, or be libelous in nature. - ▲ Campaign material must not be placed over other candidates' material; nor should other candidates' material be - ✓ Posters must be no bigger than A2 in size. - Posters must not be placed on open brickwork and non-designated poster boards. - ✓ Your posters must be at least five metres apart from one another. - Posters must be put up using blu-tack or drawing pins (as appropriate) do not use sticky tape. - There must be no publicity in halls of residence unless express permission has been given by the Wardens or Subwardens for the posters to be placed in any designated areas. - ✓ You are not allowed to use adhesive stickers as campaign materials.
+If a candidate, or a member of their campaign team, sends an email and the receiver does not know the sender, then lodges a complaint, the candidate may be penalised and/or disgualified. - Campaign material must not contain offensive language, contain implied offensive language, or be libelous in nature. - Campaign material must not be placed over other candidates' material; nor should other candidates' material be removed. - It will not be possible to come on to campus, therefore the impact of printed campaign materials will be limited.
+Students are prohibited from campaigning on campus.
+If posters are printed for use in video or social media content, posters must be no bigger than A2 in size. - There must be no publicity in halls of residence unless express permission has been given by the Wardens or Subwardens for the posters to be placed in any designated areas. - You are not allowed to use adhesive stickers as campaign materials.